 The proper functioning of our kidneys is very important for a healthy body.
-It excretes the toxins and helps our body to maintain its normal functioning.
-So, it’s understandable why people are interested in cleansing their system, especially for those who suffer from issues like recurrent UTI, renal stones, and CKD.
+It excretes the toxins and helps our body maintain normal function.
+It is understandable why people are interested in cleansing their system, especially for those who suffer from issues like recurrent UTI, renal stones, and CKD.

 But do certain juices and herbs really help?
-We’ll explore all major topics related to kidney cleanse including our top 3 fluids for a better kidney function in this article.
+We’ll explore all major topics related to kidney cleanse including our top 3 fluids for optimal kidney function in this article.

-Kidney flush or kidney cleanse is believed to help “cleanse” or “flush” the kidney off of toxins, pathogenic bacteria, and other harmful substances that can cause infections, kidney stones, and other chronic kidney issues.
+Kidney flush or kidney cleanses are believed to help “cleanse” or “flush” the kidney off of toxins, pathogenic bacteria, and other harmful substances that can cause infections, kidney stones, and other chronic kidney issues.
 Many different types of herbs, vitamins, minerals, and fruit juices are purported as things that help cleanse the kidneys.